-In connection with National Instrument 52-109 (Certificate of Disclosure in Issuer's Annual and Interim Filings) ("NI 52-109"), the chief executive officer and chief financial officer of the Company have filed Form 52-109FV1 - Certificate of Annual Filings - Venture Issuer Basic Certificate with respect to the financial information contained in the Financial Statements for the three months ended 31 March 2023 and this accompanying MD&A (together, the "Annual Filings").
+In connection with National Instrument 52-109 (Certificate of Disclosure in Issuer's Annual and Interim Filings) ("NI 52-109"), the chief executive officer and chief financial officer of the Company have filed Form 52-109FV1 - Certificate of Annual Filings - Venture Issuer Basic Certificate with respect to the financial information contained in the Financial Statements for the three months and six months ended 30 June 2023 and this accompanying MD&A (together, the "Annual Filings").

 In contrast to the full certificate under NI 52-109, the Venture Issuer Basic Certificate does not include representations relating to the establishment and maintenance of disclosure controls and procedures and internal control over financial reporting, as defined in NI 52-109.
-For further information the reader should refer to the Venture Issuer Basic Certificate filed by the Company with the Annual Filings on SEDAR at www.sedar.com.
+For further information the reader should refer to the Venture Issuer Basic Certificate filed by the Company with the Annual Filings on SEDARplus at www.sedarplus.ca/landingpage.